 In early cases, Congo red can be negative, with a very small amount of glomerular amyloid.
 Thioflavin T produces yellow green fluorescence on binding to amyloid and is more sensitive in detecting small amount of amyloid.
 However, it is less specific than Congo red and presently is rarely used in pathology practice.

-Amyloidosis is named after the native protein and is often classified by whether it is wild type (acquired) or the result of a germline pathogenic variant (mutant).
 Currently, 6 amyloidogenic proteins can form amyloid both as a wild-type or mutant protein: transthyretin (ATTR), β2-microglobulin (AB2M), serum amyloid A (AA), and apolipoprotein A-IV (ApoAIV), Aβ protein (Aβ), and prion (APrP) (Fig 1); only the first 4 affect the kidney.

 Of the 4 iatrogenic amyloids that appear as subcutaneous nodules at the injection sites,